tldr-pages/tldr/pages/linux/stat.md

 `stat {{file}}`

-- Same as a above but in a more concise way:
+- Same as above but in a more concise way:

 `stat -t {{file}}`

-- Display filesystem information:
+- Show filesystem information:

 `stat -f {{file}}`